-Catwoman has always been a remarkable symbol of strength and female empowerment.
+Catwoman has always been a clear symbol of strength and female empowerment.
 The beauty behind her iconic standing is evident with the constant reinvention of her character over the years.
 In the comics, the details of her origin have been touched on several times.
 Catwoman has been depicted as an abused wife, vengeful prostitute and even an orphan turned petty thief.
 All of these stories indicate some sort of traumatized past with the resolution of coping through the guise of an alter ego.

 I always admired how the costumers and makeup artists mirrored her emotional decline through subtle wardrobe details like the tears in the mask and suit and the progressive deterioration of her makeup.
 I think these small details play a much larger role in constructing the overall essence of a character more than people realize.
-I try to keep this in mind when planning a tutorial based on specific character.
+I try to keep this in mind when planning a tutorial based on a specific character.
 I think it’s important to analyze their emotional state, motivations and how that translates into the physical.

 Recreating certain character looks does not come without its challenges.
 One thing to keep in mind is that all movie makeup is tailored to the specific actors by the on set makeup artist.
 Their purpose is to enhance that particular individuals features and because of that, the look may not translate as effectively on someone else.
 I have completely different facial features than Michelle Pfeiffer so this look will not compliment my face in the same manner as it does hers.
 The beauty of recreating these looks is making it your own.
 It’s the essence of the look that you want to remain, not the exact copy of it.